kevincho0316/RackNvim/README.md

   -- Path to the rack binary
   rack_cmd = 'rack',

-  -- Available flags shown in the flag picker when doing a named commit flags = { 'Normal', 'Hotfix', 'Knot' },
+  -- Available flags shown in the flag selector when doing a named commit flags = { 'Normal', 'Hotfix', 'Knot' },

   -- Auto-push: commit + push on a timer in the background